 William Gilbert (1544-1603) should be much more famous than he is.
 He was the first person to prove that the earth was a giant magnet and to link electricity and magnets.
 He was also one of the first British fans of the scientific method.

 Mary Somerville

 Mary Somerville (1780-1872) was fascinated by magnets and carried out lots of experiments with them.
+She was also one of the first popular

 Science writers - selling many books in her lifetime.